How to Configure Your WooCommerce Shipping Options

 Furthermore, you can create a coupon for free shipping.
 Under “WooCommerce” in the left sidebar, click “Coupons.”
 When you create your coupon, check the “Allow free shipping” box.

-We’ll go over setting up a shipping zone later, but when you get there, you’ll want to choose “A valid free shipping coupon” from the “Free shipping requires…” dropdown.
+We’ll discuss setting up a shipping zone later, but when you get there, you’ll want to select “A valid free shipping coupon” from the “Free shipping requires…” dropdown.

 3. Local Pickup

-You can give customers the option to pick up their products at no cost instead of having it delivered.
+You can give customers the option to pick up their products at no cost instead of having them delivered.
 Here’s what checkout will look like to the customer:

 Getting Started with WooCommerce Shipping

 When you install and activate the WooCommerce plugin, you’ll fill out a few pages of information to get your account set up.
 One of those pages is Shipping.
-You can make tweaks and add extensions later on, but for now, you’ll set basic shipping zones and product weight and dimension parameters.
+You can make tweaks and add extensions later, but you’ll set basic shipping zones and product weight and dimension parameters for now.

 Basic Shipping Zones Setup